konscodes/hedge-lp/DEPLOYMENT.md

 - Ensure all dependencies are in `package.json`

 ### Database Connection Issues
-- Verify `DATABASE_URL` format is correct
+- Verify `DATABASE_URL` format is correct (should start with `libsql://`)
+- Check Turso dashboard to ensure database is active
+- Verify environment variable is set for the correct environment (Production/Preview/Development)
-- For Postgres: Ensure connection string includes SSL parameters if needed
+- Try regenerating the connection string in Turso if needed
-- Check database is accessible from Vercel's IP ranges

 ### Migration Issues
-- Run `prisma migrate deploy` manually after deployment
+- Migrations run automatically during build (configured in `vercel.json`)
+- If migrations fail, check Turso dashboard for database status
+- Verify `DATABASE_URL` is correctly set in Vercel environment variables
-- Check migration files are committed to Git
+- Check build logs in Vercel dashboard for migration errors
-- Verify database schema matches migrations

 ## 📝 Notes